yosemitebandit/vebsite/om2/content/notes/24-may/index.md

 This might be better than CF, hm, since it's just redis.
 CFKV is more stripped down.
 - [SST](https://sst.dev/) could also be interesting, like an abstraction atop AWS
 - [Supabase](https://supabase.com/docs/guides/functions) has edge fns too
+- Azion has a product as well: [Edge KV](https://www.azion.com/en/products/edge-kv/)

 :fountain_pen: [proselint](https://github.com/amperser/proselint)
 - I've gotta try this out..love the idea